UdonK1ng/DSC180AB-Solar/README.md

 experiments so we can learn which factors significantly impact film degradation and how to optimize cell production for longer durability.
 Our project first created a pipeline that puts any new data daily into the graph database so it can be explored further, and another pipeline that performs the machine learning on the data from the graph database.
 # Data Description
-  The data involves different chemical compositions, manufacturing steps, solutes, and solvents
+  Our current data set currently contains 147 samples.
+Each sample includes different chemical compositions, manufacturing steps, solutes, and solvents.
 # Methods
 Image Processing:
 We are measuring the color change from black to yellow, where yellow is completely degraded.
 Here is a timelapse of the degredation process: